MicrosoftDocs/cpp-docs/docs/windows/module-registerwinrtobject-method.md

   - "tr-tr"
 ---
 # Module::RegisterWinRTObject Method
-Registers one or more [!INCLUDE[wrt](../atl/reference/includes/wrt_md.md)] objects so other applications can connect to them.
+Registers one or more Windows Runtime objects so other applications can connect to them.

 ## Syntax